 7. If you decide to live off campus, get a roommate!

 Having a roommate will cut your bills in half and make everything a lot more manageable.
 Plus, living with someone will improve your quality of life and make things much less lonely off campus!

 Okay… maybe not an extreme couponer, but you get the idea.
 Check for discounts on items you use regularly, and use them to stock up on the things that won’t go bad.
 Meanwhile, avoid buying perishable foods in bulk.
 Even if they are on sale, you may still spend more than you originally planned and wind up throwing some of it away before the expiration date.

 9. Apply for scholarships.

 Scholarships are a great way to save money on your education.
 Check out your school’s financial aid website, listen for announcements around campus and look for scholarships out on the web as well.
 It doesn’t hurt to apply, and many these scholarships don’t get enough applicants!
 Hint: If a scholarship deadline is extended, it often means that fewer people have applied for it, which increases your chances of receiving it.

 10. Pay your bills on time, every time.

 Keep a schedule of when your payments are due to ensure that you pay them on time.
-This will help you to build your credit score, which will in turn help you later on as you apply for major loans and even for jobs.
+This will help you build your credit score, which will in turn help you later on as you apply for major loans and even for jobs.
 If you have a credit card, try to pay the full balance every month to avoid damaging your credit and paying interest on what you owe.

 11. Create a budget to stay on track.

-A great way to remember to pay your bills is to create a monthly budget that includes your income and expenses, including gas, car payment, rent, utilities and other payments you must make throughout the month.
+Create a monthly budget that includes your income and expenses, including gas, car payment, rent, utilities and other payments you must make throughout the month.
 If you’re spending more than you’re saving, adjust accordingly.
 Go online to find some helpful tools for creating your budget!